mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

     UPDATE IF AVAILABLE;
 ```

-The following example configures the MySQL REST Service and enables the GTID cache.
+The following example configures the MySQL REST Service and enables the GTID cache and sets authentication options.

 ```sql
 CONFIGURE REST METADATA